Skip to Content

 larch trees along Eiffel Lake hike

-You’ll still get your fill of larch trees along the hiking trail, and you’ll also get spectacular views of a large stand of larch trees from a distance!
+You’ll still get your fill of larches along the hiking trail, and you’ll also get spectacular views of a large stand of larch trees from a distance!

 Golden Larch Trees on Eiffel Lake Hike - Moraine Lake hiking trails